cham-s/swift-terminal/README.md

 Swift package containing utilities to help build applications using the terminal.
 They are essentially wrappers around C libraries (termios.h, termcap.h) arranged to be used in Swift.

-- Note: The code is experimental and not intend to be used in a production environment.
+- Note: The code is experimental and not intended to be used in a production environment.

 ## Terminal
 The Terminal module provides helpers to modifify the behavior of the terminal, such as: